AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-05-10-responsive-navbar-without-bootstrap.md

 At this point, you can hop on over to your browser and test that the button works.

-{% include picture.html img="button" ext="gif" alt="Toggling the navigation menu button" %}
+{% include picture.html img="button.gif" alt="Toggling the navigation menu button" %}

 The menu, of course, is still not functional.
 Let's fix that!